-Use the UI to authenticate with Close.io and create a connector instance.
-You will need your API Key that you identified in Close.io API Provider Setup.
+Use the UI to authenticate with SendGrid and create a connector instance.
+You will need your SendGrid API key; see SendGrid's documentation for details on how to upgrade to and generate an API key.

 After successfully authenticating, we give you several options for next steps.
-Make requests using the API docs associated with the instance, map the instance to a common resource, or use it in a formula template.
+Make requests using the API docs associated with the instance, map the instance to a common object, or use it in a formula template.